syf1844803351/FICLRec/README.md

 This is our Pytorch implementation for the paper: "**FICLRec: Frequency Enhanced Intent Contrastive Learning for Sequential Recommendation**".

+# Code Release Notice
+This repository currently includes only parameter files and log files related to the experiments.
+The core implementation is not publicly available at this time.

+The full code will be released after the paper is officially accepted.

+If you are interested in this work, feel free to follow future updates or refer to the paper to implement the method independently.

+Thank you for your understanding and support!

 ## Environment  Requirement

 * Pytorch>=1.11.0